 by John Walsh, P.A., C.D.E. and Ruth Roberts, M.A.

 Like Regular, Humalog and Novolog are used to cover meals and snacks.
-Most meals raise the blood sugar for only 2 to 3 hours afterwards.
+Most meals raise the blood sugar for only 2 to 3 hours afterward.
 Once injected, Regular insulin takes 30 minutes to begin working, peaks between 2 and 4 hours and hangs on for 6 to 8 hours, long after the meal stopped raising the blood sugar.
 Humalog and Novolog, on the other hand, begin working in about 10 minutes, peaks at one to one and a half hours and are gone in about three and a half to four hours.

-Many people who've tried these faster insulins report that their control is improved and that they feel better.
-The great advantage of fast insulins are that they match the "action time" for most meals.
+Many people who’ve tried these faster insulins report that their control is improved and that they feel better.
+The great advantage of fast insulins is that they match the “action time” for most meals.
 You can take them as you begin eating, rather than the 30 to 45 minutes prior to eating required of Regular.
 No longer do you need to accurately anticipate when you (or your young child with diabetes) will begin eating.
-In addition, Humalog and Novolog leave your body faster so you don't have residual insulin causing low blood sugars in the late afternoon or, even worse, in the middle of the night.
+In addition, Humalog and Novolog leave your body faster so you don’t have residual insulin causing low blood sugars in the late afternoon or, even worse, in the middle of the night.

 With Humalog or Novolog, you’re better equipped to prevent spiking blood sugar between meals, while avoiding the lows that result from the combined buildup of Regular and long-acting insulins.
 The new Lantus insulin is an excellent choice when using these fast insulins to cover meals.
 The clearly defined action times for the fast insulins makes it easier to correctly adjust meal doses.